Upcycle a Rusty Garden Fork Into a Concrete Doorstop

 That poor fork had definitely seen better days.
 I have no idea how it got so rusty and banged up, but she wasn’t going to last too much longer 😉

 Well to be totally honest, we only repurposed the top half of the garden fork.
-I’m still trying to figure out what to do with the bottom 😉 If you have any ideas let me know in the comments.
+We used the prongs to make this “UPCYCLE” sign.
 I do love the way it turned out though.
 The rusty handle contrasts so beautifully against the concrete base.

 So just in case you have some rusty garden tools lying around and don’t want to throw them out, here’s how we made this doorstop.